310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% bubble Midori smile %}
 Outfits I’d want…?

-Ah—I was hoping to buy a sweater or shirt that has a mascot character on it sometime soon…♪
+Ah—I was hoping to buy a sweater or shirt that has a yuruchara on it sometime soon…♪
 {% endbubble %}

 {% bubble Tetora v2 %}